christianalfoni/impact/docs/learn/store.md

 # Store

-When context in React does not work for us we have a tendency to replace it with global state management.
-With Impact we rather make the React contexts observable.
-So let us implement the [previous](./context.md) React context example in **Impact**.
+When the React context does not work for us we have a tendency to replace it with global state management.
+Doing so definitely solves a friction, but we also leave something behind.
+With Impact we rather make the React contexts observable, gaining the benefits we find in global state management, without leaving behind the benefits of the React context.

+So let us implement the [previous](./context.md) React context example with **Impact**.

 ```ts
 import { signal, createStore } from "impact-react";